All About Our Lithium-Ion Battery Recycling Process

 Enables recycling for all chemistries of lithium-ion batteries (from LCO to NMC, LMO, NCA, and LFP)

-The used lithium-ion battery market is expected to reach per year by 2040, according to Argonne National Laboratory.
+The used lithium-ion battery market is expected to reach 7 million tonnes per year by 2040, according to Argonne National Laboratory.

 - Safe: batteries are handled automatically – no manual dismantling required